rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 NGFWs offer administrators a deeper awareness of, and control over, individual applications, along with the firewall's deeper inspection capabilities.
-Administrators can create very granular allow/deny rules for controlling access by websites and applications in the network.
+Administrators can create very granular allow and deny rules for controlling access by websites and applications in the network.

 Newer firewall technology can also filter traffic based on the applications or traffic types traversing specific ports.
 For example, you could open port 80 for